Finalized Enforcement Response Plan

 February 4, 2019

 TO: City of Flagstaff Industrial Pretreatment Customers, Stormwater Customers, Cross Connection Customers

 FROM: Steve Camp, Regulatory Compliance Manager

-The City of Flagstaff Water Services is requesting comments on the Enforcement Response Plan (ERP) DRAFT for the cross-connection control, stormwater, and industrial pretreatment programs.
+The City of Flagstaff Water Services has adopted the Enforcement Response Plan (ERP) for the cross-connection control, stormwater, and industrial pretreatment programs.
 The ERP contains detailed procedures indicating how Flagstaff Water Services will investigate and respond to instances of noncompliance in these three programs.

-Flagstaff Water Services will consider criteria such as significance, severity, and duration of a violation and the good faith of the operator when determining enforcement.
-To view a basic outline of our enforcement process Click Here.
+Flagstaff Water Services considers criteria such as significance, severity, duration of a violation and the good faith of the operator when determining enforcement action.
+To view the Pretreatment Warning Letter, Click Here.

 Program of the Year!

 July 30, 2018